15 Best Places to Live in Texas in 2024

 • Bike Score: 52

 Plano is located north of Dallas and is part of the DFW metroplex.
-While Dallas is home to more young professionals, Plano is a hotspot for those leaving the city to raise families, which is why you’ll find a substantial population of Plano commuters, even with the growing job market.
+While Dallas is home to more young professionals, Plano is a hotspot for those leaving the city to raise families.
+You'll find a substantial population of Plano commuters, even with the growing job market.
+That may also explain why household income and rent tend to be slightly higher in Plano, as more families set up roots and establish themselves in the area.

 Oak Point Nature Preserve in Plano